 - Having a loved one attend meetings with your healthcare team to help you keep track what was discussed at each meeting.

-- Keep a cancer journal throughout your treatment to document what was discussed at each meaning and record questions for future meetings.
+- Keep a cancer journal throughout your treatment to document what was discussed at each meeting and record questions for future meetings.
 A journal can also be used to keep track of appointment dates and test results which will assist you and your healthcare team in tracking your progress.
 Many healthcare centers offer a cancer journal free of charge.

 The beginning of a cancer journey is often very overwhelming.
 This is the time when you will have the most questions.
 A this time, some of the information may be difficult to process and you must decide how much information you want upfront.
 Remember, your healthcare team is available to answer all of your concerns and you need to be mentally prepared to understand this important information.
 You may want to bring a friend to your first appointment to help you understand and remember all the new information.

 Can you determine the stage of my cancer at this time?
 What further tests are needed for staging?